openstack/openstack-manuals/doc/config-reference/source/object-storage/features.rst

 Any object PUT operations that exceed the quota return a 413 response (request entity too large) with a descriptive body.

-The following command uses an admin account that own the Reseller role to set a quota on the test account:
+The following command uses an admin account that owns the Reseller role to set a quota on the test account:

 .. code-block:: console